Updated June 8, 2022

 However, many experts are concerned that, as long global vaccine equity remains an issue and the number of unvaccinated and unboosted people remains so high, COVID infection will remain widespread and the possibility for new and more serious variants is significant.

-Finally, it is important to remember that the 69% of children aged 5-11 years who have not been vaccinated and those who cannot be vaccinated, which currently includes all children under 5 years old and those with immune issues will be susceptible to COVID-19 and at higher risk for serious disease and death.
+Finally, it is important to remember that the 50% of adults and 74% of children aged 5-11 years who have not been fully vaccinated and those who cannot be vaccinated, which currently includes all children under 5 years old and those with immune issues will be susceptible to COVID-19 and at higher risk for serious disease and death.
 This will last until most people have either had the disease or choose to become vaccinated and boosted.